Polish War Graves in Scotland

 I hope this record will remind my generation and future generations of the sacrifices that were made on their behalf and how their freedom should be valued for it was obtained at a great cost...The many headstones on war graves are markers to the remains of Polish patriots...They are a testament to the past, to Polish history, to the struggles of Polish people For Your Freedom and Ours and to the Spirit of Poland Arisen. (p. vii)

 The Polish war graves are looked after by the Commonwealth War Graves Commission.
-They maintain the graves of over 2,100 members of the Polish Armed Forces in the United Kingdom located in 244 different places.
+They maintain the graves of over 2,100 members of the Polish Armed Forces in the United Kingdom located in over 250 different places.
 The headstones for the Polish war graves all have a pointed tip and display the national emblem of Poland a crowned eagle.
 In addition to the names of the deceased, their date of death, their age and their unit, the words Polish Forces are engraved on the stones.

 Polish War Graves in Scotland - A Testament to the Past